psychemedia/sin-eater-resources/src/_before_ludlow.md

 So we can date this observation back at least to c.
 1714.

-We also note that the letter has a little more detail regarding the current whereabouts of Aubrey's papers – * and is now remaining in the Hands of Mr. Churchill the Bookseller* – as well as a comment regarding the deeper history of the story: *How can a man think otherwise of this, than that it proceeded from the ancient Heathens?*.
+We also note that the letter has a little more detail regarding the current whereabouts of Aubrey's papers – *and is now remaining in the Hands of Mr. Churchill the Bookseller* – as well as a comment regarding the deeper history of the story: *How can a man think otherwise of this, than that it proceeded from the ancient Heathens?*

 ```{admonition} John Leland
 :class: dropdown